MicrosoftLearning/az-2003-deploy-cloud-native-applications-using-azure-container-apps/Instructions/Labs/LAB_AK_01_deploy_manage_container_app_azure_container_apps.md

 1. Close the **RG1** page and then close **Resource groups** page.

 #### Task 2: Configure a Virtual Network and subnets

+Complete the following steps to configure a virtual network and subnets.

 1. On the top search bar of the Azure portal, in the Search textbox, enter **virtual network**